-Fill in columns A through H if you have claimed the credit on property that was disposed of or was removed from qualified use (a) during 2009, and (b) prior to the end of its useful life or specified holding period.
+Fill in columns A through H if you have claimed the credit on property that was disposed of or was removed from qualified use (a) during this tax year, and (b) prior to the end of its useful life or specified holding period.
 Do not include property that has been in qualified use for more than 12 consecutive years.